YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 - **gtmgbldir** - points to the global directory.

 - **gtm_icu_version** - this is meaningful only when $gtm_chset is "UTF-8".
-GT.M requires libicu version 3.6 or higher.
-If libicu has been compiled with symbol renaming enabled (as is the case with Ubuntu Linux), GT.M requires gtm_icu_version to be explictly set (see the release notes for your GT.M release).
+YottaDB/GT.M requires libicu version 3.6 or higher.
+If libicu has been compiled with symbol renaming enabled (as is the case with Ubuntu Linux), YottaDB/GT.M requires gtm_icu_version to be explicitly set (see the release notes for your YottaDB/GT.M release).
 Note that ICU changed its version numbering system so that the version after 4.8 was 49.
-As GT.M retains the old numbering scheme, for ICU versions after 4.8, please set gtm_icu_version using the old scheme, e.g., if your Linux system has ICU version 52, set gtm_icu_version to 5.2.
+As YottaDB/GT.M retains the old numbering scheme, for ICU versions after 4.8, please set gtm_icu_version using the old scheme, e.g., if your Linux system has ICU version 52, set gtm_icu_version to 5.2.

-- **gtm_log** - this is where the gtmsecshr process creates log files and all processes that use an installation of GT.M (from one directory) should have the same value of this environment variable.
-In conformance with the `Filesystem Hierarchy Standard <http://www.pathname.com/fhs/>`_ /var/log/fis-gtm/$gtmver is suggested (unless the same version of GT.M is installed in multiple directories).
+- **gtm_log** - this is where the gtmsecshr process creates log files and all processes that use an installation of YottaDB/GT.M (from one directory) should have the same value of this environment variable.
+In conformance with the `Filesystem Hierarchy Standard <http://www.pathname.com/fhs/>`_ /var/log/fis-gtm/$gtmver is suggested (unless the same version of YottaDB/GT.M is installed in multiple directories).

 - **gtm_principal_editing** - determines whether the previous input to a Read command can be recalled and edited before ENTER is pressed to submit it.
 Note: direct mode commands have a more extensive capability in this regard, independent of the value of this environment variable.

 - **gtm_prompt** - if set, this is the YottaDB/GT.M direct mode prompt.
-If not set, the direct mode prompt is "GTM>".
+If not set, the direct mode prompt is "YDB>".
 If you routinely work in different environments, you can use this to remind yourself which environment you are in, e.g., "DEV>" for development, "TEST>" for testing and "PROD>" for production.

 - **gtm_repl_instance** - specifies the path to the replication instance file when database replication is in use.
 We suggest putting this file in the same directory as your global directory.